usulpro/react-state-slider/README.md

 # React State Slider

 Responsive slider smoothly switchable between states.
-It's controllable by mouse and touch screen
+It's controllable by mouse and touch screen.

+You can drag the thumb by mouse or by touch.
+States will interact while you dragging.
+As soon as you release the thumb it will jump to the nearest state.

+You can click or tap on the slider.
+And it smoothly scroll to the neareat state.
+During scrolling states passing by thumb will interact as well.

 Demo https://usulpro.github.io/react-state-slider